 - having physical outbursts, which may be aggressive

-- needing complete assistance with personal care, eating, dressing, and using the bathroom
+- need assistance with personal care, eating, dressing, and using the bathroom

 A person with severe Alzheimer’s disease has a high chance of dying from pneumonia.
 Pneumonia is a common cause of death in people with Alzheimer’s because the loss of ability to swallow means that food and beverages can enter the lungs and cause infection.

-A person may not have all the symptoms above, and specific symptoms, such as aggressiveness, may come for a short while and then disappear.
+A person may not have all the symptoms listed above, and symptoms may come and go.
 The stages can also overlap.

 Factors that can affect disease progression include:

-Keeping active, being involved in activities, and getting regular exercise may help the individual maintain their abilities for longer.
+Keeping active, being involved in activities, and getting regular exercise may help the individual stay active and involved for longer.